adobe-research/custom-diffusion/README.md

 </p>
 </div>

 [Custom Diffusion](https://www.cs.cmu.edu/~custom-diffusion) allows us to fine-tune text-to-image diffusion models, such as [Stable Diffusion](https://github.com/CompVis/stable-diffusion), given a few images of a new concept (~4-20).
 Our method is fast (~6 minutes on 2 A100 GPUs) as it fine-tunes only a subset of model parameters, namely key and value projection matrices, in the cross-attention layers.
-This also reduces the extra storage for each additional concept (75MB) apart from the pretrained model.
+This also reduces the extra storage for each additional concept to 75MB.

+Our method further enables us to use a combination of mulitiple concepts such as new object + new artistic style, multiple new objects, and new object + new category.

 ***Multi-Concept Customization of Text-to-Image Diffusion*** <br>
 [Nupur Kumari](https://nupurkmr9.github.io/), [Bingliang Zhang](https://zhangbingliang2019.github.io), [Richard Zhang](https://richzhang.github.io/), [Eli Shechtman](https://research.adobe.com/person/eli-shechtman/), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/)<br>
+arXiv preprint arXiv:2212.04488 <br>